sdr-enthusiasts/docker-dumphfdl/README.md

 - `airspyhf`
 - `airspy`
+- `SDRPlay`

 Keep in mind not every SDR is usable with HF decoding.
 If you have an SDR that is supported in Soapy, and not listed above, please contact me on discord and I'll see about adding support.

+### SDR Play Notes

+Please be sure you are in compliance with the license restrictions.
+The container includes a copy of the license.

+You will need SDRPlay installed on the host machine.
+See [here](https://www.sdrplay.com/downloads/) for more information.

 ## Configuration options